john-science/python_for_scientists/classes/15_dbs/lecture_15_postgres.md

 Of course, this command presumes that you have a PostgreSQL server already running on your machine, and you have created the `secret_agents` database previously.

-To run almost any code against your database, you will need to create a cursor:

-    cursor = con.cursor()

 At the end of your work, it is important to close your database server connection:

     con.close()